hesammoosapour/Social-Designing-Platform/README.md

 # Social-Designing-Platform
-A Social Platform for sharing you desinging art.
+A Social Platform for sharing you desinging art, developed in Laravel framework.